|Nutritional Guidelines (per serving)|

 Make the Cake

-Assemble and bake the cake following the manufacturer's instructions on the back of the box.
+Mix ingredients and bake the cake according to the instructions on the back of the box.

 Combine the strawberry gelatin and the boiling water in a small bowl and whisk to combine.

 Poke the top of the warm cake with a thin utensil, about 1/4 to 1/2 inch thick.

 Evenly pour the warm liquid gelatin over the cake.

 Cover the cake in plastic wrap and refrigerate until cold, about 3 hours.